 The execution of OTA updates shall not be permitted during driving where additional action is required by the vehicle user in order to complete the update process.

-Where an OTA update requires a skilled person, such as a mechanic, in order to complete the update process the OEM shall have controls in place so that the update can only be executed when such a person is present.
+Where an OTA update requires a skilled person, such as a mechanic, to perform a task to complete the update process the vehicle manufacturer shall have controls in place to ensure that the update is executed by such a person.

 Security requirement for updates

-The OEM shall be able to demonstrate to the authority that their software update process will ensure, according to the state of the art, that:
+The vehicle manufacturer shall be able to demonstrate to the authority that their software update process will ensure, according to the state of the art, that: